seancuttlefish/composite-bitluni/README.md

 # vdu-bitluni

 This is a stripped-down program for generating composite video on the ESP32 based on bitluni's "Space Shooter" game.
-It was the starting point for the vdu project, but is generally useful for understanding bitluni's composite video code for the ESP32.
+It was the starting point for the vdu project, but is generally useful when working with bitluni's composite video code for the ESP32.

 Basically, I took all of the code I didn't want out of bitluni's game to leave something that allows you to draw text, triangles, lines, and filled and unfilled rectangles.
 I also added some comments and moved a few things around to help with readabiliy.
 The process of doing this was very helpful in helping me to understand his code.
-All the good stuff is still bitluni's.
+All the good stuff is still bitluni's, of couse.

 As with the bitluni original, the composite video output is on pin 25.
 Yhere is no audio.